greenhas/spg_website/content/Myself/2019-02-03-Lexington-has.md

 ---
 date: 2019-02-03T16:53:59-05:00
-title: "Lexington has a sister city in Normandy, so I’m currently applying to our sister cities organization in the hopes it will provide opportunities to keep up my French. 😊🇫🇷"
+title: ""
-tags: ["micro"]
+tags: ["micro","Myself"]
 ---
+Lexington has a sister city in Normandy, so I’m currently applying to our sister cities organization in the hopes it will provide opportunities to keep up my French. 😊🇫🇷